martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The design in RFC 8122 relies on the integrity of the signaling channel.
 Certificate fingerprints are assumed to be provided by the communicating peers and carried by the signaling channel without being subject to modification.

-However, this design is vulnerable to a potential unknown key-share (UKS) attack where a misbehaving endpoint is able to advertise a key that it does not control.
+The use of certificate fingerprints as described in RFC 8122 is vulnerable to a potential unknown key-share (UKS) attack where a misbehaving endpoint is able to advertise a key that it does not control.
 This could lead to the creation of sessions where peers are confused about the identify of the participants.

 The theorized attacks described here are largely hypotetical; the conditions for mounting an attack in practice are challenging (see {{limits}}).
 The mechanisms